vuejs/vue-rx/README.md

 # vue-rx

 Simple [RxJS](https://github.com/Reactive-Extensions/RxJS) binding for Vue.js.
-It also supports subscriptions for generic observables that implement the `.subscribe` and `.unsubscribe` (or `.dispise`) interface.
+It also supports subscriptions for generic observables that implement the `.subscribe` and `.unsubscribe` (or `.dispose`) interface.
 For example, you can use it to subscribe to `most.js` or Falcor streams, but some features require RxJS to work.

 ### Installation